 Store shaved ice properly: If you’re not using the shaved ice immediately, store it in a freezer to prevent it from melting and clumping together.
 You can also consider adding flavored syrups or fruit purees to the shaved ice to enhance its taste.
 Popular options include strawberry, mango, and lemon.

-Explore with different flavors.
-In Mexico is very common to have different flavored raspados such as watermelon, pineapple, coconut, or tamarid.
+Explore different flavors.
+In Mexico, it is very common to have different flavored raspados such as watermelon, pineapple, coconut, or tamarind.
 Explore with your favorite fruits.

 Strawberry Raspado (Mexican Shaved Ice) with Chamoy